Purgatorio: Sixth terrace (Gluttony)

 Dante is now greeted by the Angel of Temperance, whose brightness is like the red glow of molten metal or glass.
-Showing the passage up the mountain, the angel removes another "P" from Dante's brow with a puff of his wing, and he pronounces the beatitude in paraphrase: "Blessed are they who are so illumined by grace that the love of food does not kindle their desires beyond what is fitting."
+Showing the passage up the mountain, the angel removes another "P" from Dante's brow with a puff of his wing, and he pronounces the beatitude in paraphrase: "Blessed are they who are so illumined by grace that the love of food does not kindle their desires beyond what is fitting" (Canto XXIV).
 It is 2:00 PM when the three poets leave the sixth terrace and begin their ascent to the seventh terrace, meaning that they have spent four hours among the Gluttonous.
 During the climb, Dante wonders how it is possible for bodiless souls to have the gaunt appearance of the souls being starved here.
 In explaining, Statius discourses on the nature of the soul and its relationship to the body (Canto XXV).

 Seventh terrace (Lust)

 The terrace of lust, the final terrace of Purgatory and the final vice of excessive love, has an immense wall of flame through which every soul must pass (Canto XXV).
 As a prayer, they sing the hymn Summae Deus clementiae ("God of Supreme Clemency") from the Liturgy of the Hours.
 Souls repenting of misdirected sexual desire call out in praise of chastity, such as Diana's, and of marital fidelity.

 Two groups of souls run through the flames calling out examples of lust (Sodom and Gomorrah by the homosexual and Pasiphaë by the heterosexual).
-The homosexuals run counter to the sun, from west to east, symbolizing their sins against nature and God, while the heterosexuals run from east to west, with the sun.
+The homosexuals run counter to the sun, from west to east, symbolising their sins against nature and God, while the heterosexuals run from east to west, with the sun.
 Dante's depiction of homosexuals as souls capable of salvation is particularly lenient for the time period and is often omitted from later illustrations of Purgatorio.
-In addition, this depiction marks a massive departure from Inferno, where Dante represents sodomy as sin of violence instead of one of excessive love.
+In addition, this depiction is a marked massive departure from Inferno, where Dante represents sodomy as a sin of violence instead of one of excessive love.